Sunnyvale, California Therapists

 Mental Health Resources in Sunnyvale

-There are many licensed counselors, therapists, psychologists and psychiatrists in Sunnyvale California.
+There are many licensed counselors, therapists, psychologists, and psychiatrists in Sunnyvale California.
 That’s roughly one mental health professional per 1,000 people.
-Though California is has an overall shortage of licensed professionals, the number of counselors in Sunnyvale is roughly double the national minimum threshold.
+Though California has an overall shortage of licensed professionals, the number of counselors in Sunnyvale is roughly double the national minimum threshold.

 Challenges of Finding a Therapist in Sunnyvale